BIO2021 : Employability Skills for Biologists

 - Teaching Location: Newcastle City Campus

-To offer students the opportunity to undertake a biology-related placement in a real working environment.
-Students work in commercial, government, local authority or charity organisations to proactively develop their employability skills whilst contributing meaningfully to the work of the host organisation.
-Students are required to critically reflect on their personal and professional development.
+To offer students the opportunity to undertake a subject-specific work-related learning in a professional environment.
+Students will liaise with potential employers to proactively develop their employability skills and contribute to the ethos of the host organisation.
+The ability of students to critically reflect on their personal skills development will be enhanced.

 Outline Of Syllabus

-• attend induction sessions outlining module foundations, aims and operation
+• attend induction sessions outlining module aims and operation

 • attend Careers Service Workshops

-• attend a meeting with staff for feedback on CV and covering letter preparation
+• attend a tutorial on CV and covering letter preparation

-• make applications for positions with preferred providers
+• make applications for positions with preferred placement providers

 • attend interviews as requested